 - Dream about and plan for the future (having something to look forward to is a great happiness booster)

-And of course one of the very best things about lists is the double feeling of accomplishment you get from, firstly writing a list, and then marking things off when you have completed items on your list!
+And of course one of the very best things about lists is the double feeling of accomplishment that comes from, firstly writing a list, and then marking things off when the items on the list are completed!

 Where to keep your lists

 It doesn’t really matter where you keep your lists, as long as you know where they are so you can refer to them when you need to.